What are Green Bonds?

-For bond investors, green bonds can help allocate their money into projects that align with their values – green bonds build in a “mission” within the investment.
+For bond investors, green bonds can help allocate their money into projects that align with their values, hence the long-term “mission” is built within the instrument.

-- Tax Credit Bonds: Instead of receiving interest payments, bondholders receive tax credits; thus, issuers do not have to pay cash interest on their green bonds.
+- Tax Credit Bonds: Instead of receiving interest payments, bondholders receive tax credits; thus, issuers do not have to pay cash interest.

 - Direct Subsidy Bonds: The green bond issuer receives rebates from the government to subsidize their interest payments.